What Do We Know About Space?

 What is space made of?

-Scientists think the universe consists of three types of substances: normal matter, dark matter, and dark energy.
+Scientists think the Universe consists of three types of substances: normal matter, dark matter, and dark energy.

 Normal matter

 Normal matter, also called ordinary or baryonic, consists of protons, neutrons, and electrons that make up every visible object around.
 Everything that we can see – stars, planets, trees, animals, and human beings – is made of normal matter.
-The proportion of normal matter in the universe is surprisingly small – less than 5%.
+The proportion of normal matter in the Universe is surprisingly small – less than 5%.

 Dark matter